dacobraco/polymath-lab/applications/signal_visualizer/README.md

 - Complex exponentials and their real and imaginary components
 - Time delay and phase shift
 - Complex exponentials as eigenfunctions of LTI systems
+- Unit impulses and shifted impulses
+- Impulse response of an LTI system
+- Discrete-time convolution
+- Input-side convolution as a sum of shifted and scaled impulse responses
+- Commutativity of convolution
 - Magnitude and phase of a frequency response
 - Wrapped and unwrapped phase
 - First-order low-pass filters